Reviewed – April 2018

 Managing the Internet

-The school maintains students will have supervised access to Internet resources (where reasonable) through the school’s fixed and mobile internet technology.
+The school maintains students will have supervised access to Internet resources (where reasonable) through the school’s digital devices.

 If Internet research is set for homework, staff will remind students of their e-safety training.
 Parents are encouraged to support and supervise any further research.